yiningw0283785/-E-Commerce-Customer-Behaviour-Analysis/README.md

 > **Recommendation:** Maintain quality control standards and highlight top-rated sellers.

 ---

-## 🧠 Tools Used

-- Python (Pandas, Seaborn, Matplotlib, Pyecharts)

----

-## 📌 Final Takeaway
+## Conclusion

 The JD.com platform has matured with high engagement from middle-aged, male users in lower-tier cities.
 However, there is significant room to improve **conversion**, **retention**, and **diversify the user base**.
 Strategic use of user data, regional insights, and tailored marketing can drive long-term platform growth.

+---

+## Tools Used

+- Python (Pandas, Seaborn, Matplotlib, Pyecharts)